 I majored in History and Literature at Harvard.
 I studied specifically Russian History.
 I took both AP European History and AP US History in high school and received 5s on both.
 I have traveled extensively throughout Europe and the Middle East.

 I have been tutoring several students for writing on WyzAnt.
 I have also tutored students in writing at the Harvard Bureau of Study Counsel during Harvard Summer School (2008).
-As a certified elementary teacher with four years of experience, I have been editing students' essays and papers.
+As an elementary teacher with four years of experience, I have been editing students' essays and papers.

 One of my Fall 2014 students completely changed perspective and performance on writing after working with me.
 I showed the student the main features of excellent academic papers.
 The student went from poor to top grades in a short amount of time.
 Due to hard work and careful attention, the student was able to make lasting changes in style, grammar, structure, and vocabulary usage in papers.